murillo-fw/murillo/.github/CONTRIBUTING.md

-## Contributing to pfSense
+## Contributing to Murillo

-The pfSense project welcomes contributions, big or small.
-Members of the pfSense community frequently contribute bug fixes, enhancements, and documentation changes to improve the functionality and usability of the software.
+The Murillo project welcomes contributions, big or small.
+Members of the Murillo community frequently contribute bug fixes, enhancements, and documentation changes to improve the functionality and usability of the software.

-All of the pfSense project source code is on Github.
-We recommend potential contributors familiarize themselves with [the pfSense project git repositories](https://github.com/pfsense) and [Github in general](https://help.github.com).
+All of the Murillo project source code is on Github.
+We recommend potential contributors familiarize themselves with [the Murillo project git repositories](https://github.com/Murillo-fw) and [Github in general](https://help.github.com).

 If you want to contribute but do not have a specific topic in mind, review the [list of open bug reports and other issues that are in need of attention](https://redmine.pfsense.org/projects/pfsense/issues).

-Contact [coreteam@pfsense.org](mailto:coreteam@pfsense.org "Mail to coreteam@pfsense.org") with any additional questions or concerns.
+Contact [murillo.secure@gmail.com](mailto:murillo.secure@gmail.com "Mail to murillo.secure@gmail.com") with any additional questions or concerns.

 Before submitting changes, please take a few moments to review our submission guidelines below.